scuartas20/Arduron-Technical-Test/docs/CodeFlow.md

 - WebSocket broadcasts for all state changes
 - Immediate UI updates across all clients
 - Device commands sent in real-time
+- Automated health monitoring with 10-second ping/pong heartbeat
+- Connection status tracked and broadcast in real-time

 ### 4. Separation of Concerns
 - Models: Data structure and validation